Historic charm, walkable streets, great restaurants and coastal experiences — all in one place.

 Relax on wide sandy shores with easy access and ocean views.

 St. Augustine has a completely different feel than most Florida destinations.
-The historic district is compact and walkable, filled with cobblestone streets, local shops, and centuries-old landmarks.
+The historic district is compact and walkable, filled with "cobblestone streets" (actually brick), local shops, and centuries-old landmarks.
 You can spend hours exploring on foot without needing a car.

 At the same time, the city extends beyond the historic core.
 Beaches, waterfront restaurants, and quieter local spots are just a short drive away — and some of the best experiences, like sunset dining or hidden gems, aren’t right in the center.